 Unused holiday – Most employers will cover unused holidays in their policies with either a ‘use it or lose it’ clause or a limit on the number of days you can carry over to the next year.
 If your employer isn’t clear on this they risk large claims for payments in lieu of holidays.

 How much should I be paid? – You should be paid the same rate when on holiday as you’re normally paid.
 If your pay or working hours vary you should get the average based on the last 12 weeks.

-Unlawful deduction from wages – If you get commission, shift allowance etc on top of your basic pay, this should be included in your holiday pay i.e. you shouldn’t get paid less because you took time off.
+Unlawful deduction from wages – If you get a commission, shift allowance etc on top of your basic pay, this should be included in your holiday pay i.e. you shouldn’t get paid less because you took time off.

-This issue has been under the spotlight recently as it transpired that many individuals may have claims for unlawful deduction from wages as they earn a basic pay plus variable payments (shift allowance, overtime, commission) but only received basic pay when on holiday.
+This issue has been under the spotlight recently as it transpired that many individuals may have claims for unlawful deduction from wages as they earn basic pay plus variable payments (shift allowance, overtime, commission) but only received basic pay when on holiday.
 Workers should be alert to this and also to any sudden changes in holiday policy which could suggest their employer is trying to avoid such claims.

 Resolving a problem – If you think your employer has breached its obligations the first step should be an informal chat to raise your concerns.
 If this doesn’t work, check if your employer has a formal grievance procedure you can follow or raise a grievance by writing a letter setting out your concerns.
-If this fails, you may be able to bring claim in the Employment Tribunal.
+If this fails, you may be able to bring a claim to the Employment Tribunal.
 The time limit for a holiday pay claim is 3 months from either the termination of your contract or from the last unlawful deduction from wages.